Estates of the realm: Background

 In his book The Three Orders: Feudal Society Imagined, the French medievalist Georges Duby has shown that in the period 1023–1025 the first theorist who justified the division of European society into the three estates of the realm was Gerard of Florennes, the bishop of Cambrai.

 As a result of the Investiture Controversy of the late 11th and early 12th centuries, the powerful office of Holy Roman Emperor lost much of its religious character and retained a more nominal universal preeminence over other rulers, though it varied.
 The struggle over investiture and the reform movement also legitimized all secular authorities, partly on the grounds of their obligation to enforce discipline.

-In the 11th and 12th centuries thinkers argued that human society consisted of three orders: those who pray, those who fight, and those who labour.
+In the 11th and 12th centuries, thinkers argued that human society consisted of three orders: those who pray, those who fight, and those who labour.
 The structure of the first order, the clergy, was in place by 1200 and remained singly intact until the religious reformations of the 16th century.
 The second order, those who fight, was the rank of the politically powerful, ambitious, and dangerous.
 Kings took pains to ensure that it did not resist their authority.
 The general category of those who labour (specifically, those who were not knightly warriors or nobles) diversified rapidly after the 11th century into the lively and energetic worlds of peasants, skilled artisans, merchants, financiers, lay professionals, and entrepreneurs, which together drove the European economy to its greatest achievements.

 By the 12th century, most European political thinkers agreed that monarchy was the ideal form of governance.
 This was because it imitated on earth the model set by God for the universe; it was the form of government of the ancient Hebrews and the Christian Biblical basis, the later Roman Empire, and also the peoples who succeeded Rome after the 4th century.

 Kingdom of France

 France under the Ancien Régime (before the French Revolution) divided society into three estates: the First Estate (clergy); the Second Estate (nobility); and the Third Estate (commoners).
-The king was considered part of no estate.
+The king was not part of any estate.

 First Estate

-The First Estate comprised the entire clergy and religious, traditionally divided into "higher" and "lower" clergy.
-Although there was no formal demarcation between the two categories, the upper clergy were, effectively, clerical nobility, from the families of the Second Estate.
+The First Estate comprised the entire clergy and the religious orders, traditionally divided into "higher" and "lower" clergy.
+Although there was no formally recognized demarcation between the two categories, the upper clergy were, effectively, clerical nobility, from Second Estate families.
 In the time of Louis XVI, every bishop in France was a nobleman, a situation that had not existed before the 18th century.

-At the other extreme, the "lower clergy" (about equally divided between parish priests, monks, and nuns) constituted about 90 percent of the First Estate, which in 1789 numbered around 130,000 (about 0.5% of the population).
+The "lower clergy" (about equally divided between parish priests, monks, and nuns) constituted about 90 percent of the First Estate, which in 1789 numbered around 130,000 (about 0.5% of the population).